Angel in the Aisle ~ a prayer story for New Moon in Taurus

 There he stopped at the counter and smiled in perfect, genuine kindness and spoke, slowly, to the fishmonger, who looked so surprised that someone was taking time to actually see him and speak to him, as a person.

-I listened, eavesdropping without shame, for I swore to wisdom long ago that whatever form it took, when I found it, I would follow.
+I listened, shamelessly eavesdropping, for I swore to Wisdom long ago that whatever form it took, when I found it, I would follow.